-Metakaolin is an SCM that conforms to ASTM C618, Class N pozzolan specifications.
-POZZOFILZ HRM is unique in that it is not the by-product of an industrial process nor is itentirely natural; it is derived from a naturally occurring mineraland is manufactured specifically for cementing applications.
+Metakaolin (POZZOFILZ) is an SCM that conforms to ASTM C618, Class N pozzolan specifications.
+POZZOFILZ HRM is unique in that it is not the by-product of an industrial process nor is itentirely natural; it is derived from a naturally occurring mineraland is prepared specifically for cementing applications.
 Unlikeby-product pozzolans, which can have variable composition, POZZOFILZ HRM is produced under carefully controlled conditions to refine itscolor, remove inert impurities, and tailor particle size such, amuch higher degree of purity and pozzolanic reactivity can be obtained.
 POZZOFILZ HRM has great promise as an SCM, as it can improve many properties of concrete while also reducing cement consumption.

 Regardless of the reactivity of an SCM, if it is extremely fine, itwill generally impart some benefit to mortars and concrete.
 Small particles, which can fit between cement grains, allow for more efficient paste packing, which in turn reduces bleeding, lowers the mean size of capillary pores, and may reduce water requirement

 Another important factor to consider when using SCMs is dilution.When used as a replacement for cement, concrete mixtures will experience some effect of the removal of cement from the reacting system.
 As such, unless the SCM begins reacting immediately, there will generally be a reduction in the rate of heat evolution and strength gain in proportion to the amount of cement being replaced.Fly ash, especially, and even silica fume to a lesser extent, do not show beneficial effects until later in the hydration process